A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 This process uses AI to automatically understand the core reason a customer is reaching out, like a refund or a technical issue.
 It then applies the appropriate tags to the ticket, streamlining your triage process and ensuring tickets are routed correctly and quickly.

 Yes, eesel AI provides a simulation mode where you can test your automation on past tickets.
-This allows you to review its performance and fine-tune your settings before going live, ensuring a risk-free rollout.
+This allows you to review its performance and fine-tune your settings before going live, ensuring a smooth rollout.

 Share this post